 Most tourists love Cayo Blanco because it is a pretty remote area in Varadero and, therefore, an ideal resort for relaxation.
 The waters on this gorgeous beach also have sandbars that make sitting and dipping your toes in the warm water enjoyable.

 Some things to do at Cayo Blanco include boarding a catamaran for an excursion, diving, snorkeling at the available coral reefs, and enjoying non-motorized water sports with an accompaniment of Cuban music sunbathing.

 One of the most popular beaches in Cuba, Playa Varadero, is near Cayo Blanco.
 That means you can visit both beaches and enjoy the scenery without planning or waiting for another trip.

 #6.
 Guardalavaca – Holguin

 Apparently, Christopher Columbus was enthralled by Guardalavaca and thought it was the most beautiful place he had ever seen in his lifetime.
-Picture a place that the great Columbus had that much to say about, and you will begin to understand just how captivating Guardalavaca is.
-Perhaps, that’s why Fidel Castro himself led the inauguration of the first hotel in Guardalavaca.
+Picture a place that the great Columbus had that much to say about.
+You will begin to understand just how captivating Guardalavaca is.
+Perhaps that’s why Fidel Castro himself led the inauguration of the first hotel in Guardalavaca.

 The scenery at this beach is a beautiful blend of green fields of tamarind, sea grapes, and palms.
 It also has rolling hills and sparkling white sand stretching over 1500 meters.